- Get Support

 - Contact Us

-Richard said “Head Start has been fantastic – the provision of funding saved me, really.
-I was in a really bad place but my therapist has helped give me the tools to help me cope”.
+“Head Start has been fantastic – the provision of funding saved me, really.
+I was in a really bad place but my therapist has helped give me the tools to help me cope.” - Richard

-He continued “There is more beyond PTSD…all you need is for someone to take a ‘punt’ on veterans [to realise their potential and worth]”.
+“I was ashamed, but I’m not anymore.
+I want to encourage other veterans to share their own stories,” says Richard.
+He believes that talking about PTSD and mental health generates vital understanding.
+“There is more beyond PTSD…all you need is for someone to take a punt on veterans [to realise their potential and worth],” he continues.

 In November 2015, Richard returned to the RCS and began working as a Community Benefit & Armed Forces Engagement Manager.
 He loves his new job and finds that sharing his story with others helps to break down some of his own barriers.
 His boss understands his PTSD and very supportive.